ONSdigital/sdc-global-design-patterns/components/pagination/README.md

 If the pagination component sits inline with other content on the page, then the pagination should be **left** aligned.

+#### Breakpoints

+At the smallest breakpoint the list of page links are hidden.
+Only the Next and Previous links are displayed to the user below the page indicator.

+For the pagination variant without range indicator, when above the smallest breakpoint the page indicator is hidden.

 ### Research

 ### Usage